ircam-ismm/webaudio-tutorials/scheduling/granular-synthesis.md

 # Granular Synthesis

-In this tutorial, you will learn how to implement a granular synthesizer using the Web Audio API leveraging on the lookahead scheduling technique we seen in the previous tutorial.
+In this tutorial, you will learn how to implement a granular synthesizer using the Web Audio API leveraging on the lookahead scheduling technique we have seen in the previous tutorial.

 ### Related Documentation